nick-parker/Bread/README.md

 To simply use this Slicer:

-1. Make sure you're running a 32 bit installation of Java.
+1. Make sure you're running a 32 bit installation of Java 1.8.

 2. Place Bread.jar, config.txt, start.gcode, and end.gcode in a directory of your choice.

 3. Change the relevant settings in config.txt for your machine, and configure start.gcode and end.gcode to your liking.
 Set very conservative values for speeds on your first print.

 4. Choose a part to print, and model the layer shape you want to use in a second .stl. /Prints/wave.stl and /Prints/wavesurface.stl is one example.
-Alignment between part and surface currently must be done in your design software, assuming you're using the command line interface.
+Alignment between part and surface currently must be done in your design software.

 5. In command line or shell, navigate to your chosen directory and execute Bread.jar [path to part.stl] [path to surface.stl] [path to config.txt] [path to write to]